WaadAljaradt/Data_Minin_SJSU/README.md

 For my first Homework I implemented PCA (Principle Component Analysis ) and I used it for a data I retrieved from

-the data is from the UCR Wine dataset, found at https://archive.ics.uci.edu/ml/machine-learning-databases/wine/wine.data
+ the UCR Wine dataset, found at https://archive.ics.uci.edu/ml/machine-learning-databases/wine/wine.data

-The logic is very simple to follow